axonops/async-python-cassandra/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to the project maintainers.
+Please report unacceptable behavior to community@axonops.com.

 ## Getting Started